Top 5 Favorite Plants to Light

 With Earth Day upon us this weekend, Craig and I thought we would share our favorite plants that should be in your gardens.
 They also happen to be our top 5 to illuminate at night.
 We’re always looking for creative ways to add color and texture to landscape lighting and we believe these options will do just that!
 Some of the best gardens we’ve lit have been carefully planned for all hours of the day, even nighttime.
 When these plants are highlighted at night, they completely change the mood and visual impact of your property and give your gardens an attitude you didn’t know it had.

 1. Japanese Maple

 A very common tree that looks amazing with LED outdoor lighting is the Japanese red maple.
 The way the branches hang down towards the ground, as well as the phenomenal color and the shape of the branches, make this tree shine with illumination.
 Because of the width of these trees, it is sometimes necessary to use two fixtures to capture the spread of the canopy.
 Even in the winter when the leaves have dropped, this plant is a show stopper!
+You can view photos from a project we completed with Japanese Maples here.
 (Photo provided by cobbtrees.net)

 2. Magnolia Tree

 Probably best known now as the tree that Chip and Joanna Gaines from “Fixer Upper” plant at every house they renovate, the Magnolia is a stately tree with dark green waxy leaves with brown on the underside and a gorgeous white blossom.
 It’s quite fun to illuminate these trees.
 Your eye notices the green top of the leaf, but the light is illuminating the brown underside.
 There’s lots of intrigue with this tree.
 It just so happens to also have a multitude of health benefits.
 (Photo provided by tree-land.com)